The Transfer Performance of Economic Models: Introduction

+Section \ref{sec:RelaxIID} extends our methods for the scenario where the training domains are known to be systematically different from the target domain.
+Specifically, we suppose that the training domains are exchangeable, but allow the target domain to be governed by a qualitatively different distribution.
+We fully generalize our procedure and results when the analyst either knows or can bound a likelihood ratio relating the target and training distributions.
+We further develop two partial orders for comparing how well models generalize in environments where the analyst lacks any knowledge at all about the likelihood ratio.
+Though this ordering is inherently incomplete, we demonstrate that it can be used to compare economic models and black box algorithms in our subsequent application.
+Each of these procedures (and all other methods described in this paper) are implemented in an \texttt{R} package (\texttt{transferUQ}), available on Github.\footnote{\href{https://github.com/lihualei71/transferUQ}{https://github.com/lihualei71/transferUQ}}

+Our statistical framework and results extend the recent literature on conformal inference \citep[e.g. ][]{vovk2005algorithmic, tibshirani2019conformal, lei2021conformal} and randomization inference \citep[e.g.][]{ritzwoller2024randomization} by replacing the assumption of (weighted) exchangeable observations with that of (weighted) exchangeable domains.
+Importantly, while conformal inference aims to predict a single data point from other data points, our goal is to generate forecast intervals on a function of multiple data points, involving both observed and unobserved data.
+Our problem thus involves a multi-dimensional structure that falls outside of the standard framework and requires substantively new arguments.

-Section \ref{sec:Application} uses our results to evaluate the transferability of predictions of certainty equivalents for binary lotteries.
-The samples correspond to observations from different subject pools, so a model's transfer error describes how well it predicts outcomes in one subject pool when estimated on data from another.
-We evaluate two models of risk preferences, expected utility and cumulative prospect theory, and two popular black box machine learning algorithms, random forest and kernel regression.
-We first consider a standard out-of-sample test, where the training and test data are drawn from the same subject pool, and find that the black box algorithms slightly outperform the economic models out-of-sample for most of the subject pools.
-This could be because the black box learns general properties of the map from lotteries to certainty equivalents that the economic models miss.
-Alternatively, it could be that the gains of the black boxes are specific to the within-domain prediction task, and do not correspond to improved generalizability.
-Transfer performance points to the latter: while the forecast intervals for the black box algorithms and economic models overlap, the forecast intervals for the black box methods are wider, and their upper bounds are substantially higher.
-For example the 5th and 95th percentiles of the pooled Cumulative Prospect Theory normalized transfer errors (which constitute an 81\% forecast interval) are 1.02 and 2.62, while the same percentiles for a random forest algorithm are 1.02 and 6.42.
-Thus, even though the economic models perform worse within-domain for most of the subject pools, their predictions generalize more reliably across subject pools.
+Section \ref{sec:Application} applies our procedures to compare the transferability of economic models and black box algorithms for predicting certainty equivalents for binary lotteries.
+In this application, we evaluate how well a model (or algorithm) predicts certainty equivalents reported by one subject pool when estimated on data from another.
+We evaluate two models of risk preferences (expected utility and cumulative prospect theory) and two popular black box machine learning algorithms (random forest and kernel regression).
+We find that although the black box algorithms outperform the economic models out-of-sample when trained and tested on data from the same domain, the economic models generalize more reliably across domains.
+Specifically, while the forecast intervals for the black box algorithms and economic models overlap, the forecast intervals for the black box methods are wider, and their upper bounds are substantially higher.